Angular-Dynamic-Hooks/Documentation/documentation/component-features.md

 However, this approach may seem like overkill at times, when you just want to pass in a variable from the parent component into the dynamically-loaded component, perhaps as an input.
 This is where the **context object** comes into play.

-The context object acts as a bridge between the parent component using the `DynamicHooksComponent` and all dynamically loaded components within.
+The context object acts as a bridge between the parent component using the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicHooksComponent.ts" target="_blank">`DynamicHooksComponent`</a> and all dynamically loaded components within.
 Imagine a context object like:

 ```ts
 const contextObj = {name: 'Kenobi'};
 ```

-You can provide it to the `DynamicHooksComponent` as an optional input:
+You can provide it to the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicHooksComponent.ts" target="_blank">`DynamicHooksComponent`</a> as an optional input:

 ```html
 <ngx-dynamic-hooks [content]="..." [context]="contextObj"></ngx-dynamic-hooks>